zstrathe/zstrathe.github.io/index.md

     <ul style="list-style-position: outside; padding-left: 15px">
     <li>Utilized web scraping with Python to collect news articles and historical price information about Bitcoin, and performed sentiment analysis on news articles to calculate the average aggregate sentiment per year to compare with annual Bitcoin price changes.
 Also utilized the Twitter API to collect and process tweets about Bitcoin to perform further sentiment analysis and network analytics</li>
     <br>
-    <li>Result: by comparing graphs of the annual Bitcoin price changes and the annual aggregate news sentiment about Bitcoin, there appeared to be some correlation between the two, though with sentiment lagging behind price changes by about a year</li>
+    <li><b>Result</b>: by comparing graphs of the annual Bitcoin price changes and the annual aggregate news sentiment about Bitcoin, there appeared to be some correlation between the two, though with sentiment lagging behind price changes by about a year</li>
     <br>
     <li>Technologies used:  <code>Python, Natural Language Toolkit (NLTK), Pandas, Matplotlib</code></li>
     </ul>